-- Place direction control in neutral. - Step firmly on the service brake pedal until the display shows "100", then release the pedal.
+- 1. Step firmly on the service brake pedal until the display shows "100", then release the pedal. - 2.
+Select your direction of travel. - 3.
+Push down and then release the accelerator pedal.
+The truck is ready for operation.

 TRAVEL DIRECTION AND SPEED